 Math did not work out?

 Don't worry, chances are you forgot to minus the 3/8″ at the end, and your circle and the circle ended larger than you needed.
 What to do?
 Make a pleat or gather at the shoulder seam and no one will notice your mistake.
 This happens to the best of us, and like my design teacher used to say, there are no mistakes in fashion, just change the drawing.
 Still, with or without gathers butterfly sleeves add a touch of feminity to any top and distract attention from the upper arm area while giving a bit of coverage.

 Undersleeve showing and you do not like how it looks, but you have already cut the fabric? and don't have extra fabric?

 Use pins to mark the amount you would like to take out from under the sleeves.
 Using your curve ruler trace the cutting line.
 Cut the fabric and use the strip of fabric to mark the other sleeve.

 Hem the butterfly sleeves using any of the following techniques listed below.

 We are on the way to Italy soon, to spend some time with my family, so I have to concentrate on my wardrobe.
 I will be sharing with you some new pieces specifically for a cruise or waterside-wear.
 There are a couple of dresses coming up that will use the butterfly sleeves, so keep this page bookmarked.

-If you have an Instagram account and want to share with me your projects made with So-Sew-Easy patterns use #soseweasy or follow me atsoseweasy to have a peek at my not so perfect life, my disastrous work area after a project, some of my drawings and life in general.
+If you have an Instagram account and want to share with me your projects made with So-Sew-Easy patterns use #soseweasyofficial or follow me atsoseweasy to have a peek at my not-so-perfect life, my disastrous work area after a project, some of my drawings and life in general.

 Until next time, happy sewing!